When and why does Gatineau issue boil water advisories?

 Enhanced Community Notification Service

-As of November 2011, Ville de Gatineau will be sending automated messages to residents with corded phones to notify them of alerts and emergencies in their area.
+Since November 2011, Ville de Gatineau sends automated messages to residents with corded phones to notify them of alerts and emergencies in their area.
 The CRTC has mandated Bell Canada to provide municipalities with a list of addresses and telephone numbers for both listed and unlisted Bell residential subscribers, including yours, so that you can benefit from this service.
 THIS SERVICE IS FREE FOR ALL RESIDENTIAL PHONE SUBSCRIBERS.